 During 2016 and 2017, Nottingham City Council will be using over £3m of EU Smart City funding to help citizens of Sneinton to be warmer and healthier, to reduce their energy bills, and to reduce the carbon emissions of the city.

-This project, REMOURBAN, is part of a programme of 5 cities around Europe trialling different urban regeneration models which could be replicated elsewhere in Nottingham and in other cities around the world.
+This project, REMOURBAN, is part of a programme of 5 cities around Europe trialling different urban regeneration models which could be replicated elsewhere in Nottingham and other cities around the world.
 The council will gain valuable data to help us target future actions on fuel poverty and carbon emissions.

 Actions under this project will include: